Who can Ride in the Annual Re-Ride? Rider Requirements

 How many riders does it take to complete the trail?

 Each year it takes about 650 riders to complete the 1966 mile Pony Express trail for the Re-Ride.
 Each rider will ride a leg and then hand off the mochila at preassigned locations.
 Ride Captains/Lieutenants will assign sections/legs to each riders before the Re-Ride.
-Some riders will ride more than one leg.
+Some sections are managed in leap-frog fashion and riders will ride multiple legs, moving rigs ahead in-between legs.

 What is a Mochila?

 The Mochila is a removable lightweight leather cover put over a saddle.
-There are 4 cantinas (pouches), one on each corner.
+It has 4 cantinas (pouches), one on each corner.
 The mail is carried in the 4 cantinas.
 The mochila gets placed over the saddle, underneath the rider.

-The mochila carries actual mail – usually about 1000-1200 pieces of mail.
+YES! – usually about 1000-1200 letters.
 The mail travels the entire route and at the end point is transferred to USPS to be delivered worldwide.
-You can send a letter.
-In addition to the mail, there is a tracking device carried in the mochila.
-The tracking information can be found at here.
+Anyone can purchase a letter to send – at the 1860 price of $5.00.
+In addition to the mail, there is a GPS tracking device carried in the mochila.
+The public is able to follow the Pony in real time — tracking information can be found here.

 I don’t ride, how can I participate?

-You can help with trail preservation.
-During the Re-Ride you can help with supporting the riders and their mounts.
+Also, you can help with trail preservation.
+And, during the Re-Ride you can help with driving rigs and supporting the riders and their mounts at mochila exchanges.
 Taking photos of the riders.
 The organization is also active throughout the year with different outreach events at local schools and other venues.
 Check with the state president for further information.
 Several states also have HAM radio operators that follow the mail and communicate along the way.

-I live in a state that is not along the trail, can I still participate?
+Can I still participate if I live in a state that is not along the trail?

 Absolutely!
-Determine what state you would like to ride in and reach out to the State Officers to help with determining the state needs.
+Determine what state you would like to ride in and reach out to the State President to determine the state needs.
 Some states have more miles and require more riders!
-Contact Information
+National Officer Directory